Atom’s gender pay gap report

 Our bonus gap

-The bonus payment percentages are intended to reflect the distribution of bonus payments made to men and women employees, who were paid bonus pay in the 12 months that ended on the snapshot date (the period of 4th April 2022-5th April 2023).
-Our bonus pay gap is illustrated below.
+The bonus payment percentages are intended to reflect the distribution of bonus payments made to men and women employees, who were paid bonus pay in the 12 months that ended on the snapshot date (the period of 4th April 2023-5th April 2024).

 There is no difference in the percentage of males versus females who receive a bonus.
 100% of both populations who were eligible for a bonus, which is based on start of employment dates for that performance year, received a bonus.